danneu/danneu/README.md

 I basically want to have a Markdown parser that I can easily extend with some features I'd like for my static site generator.
 I have a few issues with the Java/Clojure solutions I've used.

 But I'll first have to evaluate whether it'll be easier to struggle with my Klobbdown project or contribute to an existing Clojure parser.

+- **Use a Sprockets-like asset pipeline**

+Especially since I plan on extracting this into a standalone tool, the app should minify and concatenate any CSS and JS files the user drops into some `assets/` folder.

+I got it implemented in a local branch using [dieter](https://github.com/edgecase/dieter), a "clojure interpretation of the ruby Sprockets library", but had some hangups getting it to work in production due to some issue with v8.

+I'll have to revisit this and consider other solutions.